mhergenrader/twilightlegion/README.md

 Just like Event mode from Super Smash Bros.
 Melee!
 There are 31 total episodes, progressing to harder difficulties.
 Some episodes have different crazy themes and some are just hypothetical (well, actually real) fights between sets of characters.
 The last one is ESPECIALLY tough to beat, and Episode 30 is right under it.
 Episodes are just fights with set themes.
-To unlock new ones, unlock some previous ones, and perhaps do a few other unlocking tasks.
 At the end, if you accomplished the goal, you will see "Success", but if you don't or die, you will see "Failure".

 <h4>Tournament Mode</h4>

 Host a tournament with a bracket of 16 players where 2 players fight each other, complete with an auto-scrolling bracket, transition effects, and ability to save the tournaments.
-Create your own or start one of 10 unlockable invitationals included with the game.
+Create your own or start one of 10 invitationals included with the game.
 A player can either watch the AI fight to see who he/she will fight or skip to the next one.
 When the preparation screen appears to initiate a battle, press 2nd to play your battle/watch an AI battle or press ESC - if you are in the battle, it will go to the main menu and save the tournament, if you are not in the battle, it will